JSQLParser/JSqlParser/README.md

 # JSqlParser Organisation

 The maven repository settings have been changed.
-Version 0.8.5-SNAPSHOT will be the first snapshot at sonytypes open source repository location.
+Version **0.8.5-SNAPSHOT** will be the first snapshot at sonatypes open source repository location.
 The following releases will go there as well and published to maven central.
-To avoid problems with the original projects artifacts the groupid was changed to com.github.jsqlparser.
+To avoid problems with the original projects artifacts the *groupid* was changed to **com.github.jsqlparser**.
+You will find configuration details below.

 ## JSqlParser